Do YOU Want to Create Impact?

-To think different, transcend the mediocre and deliver beyond the status quo is not an enigma.
+To think different, transcend the mediocre and Create Impact is not an enigma.

 Throughout history there have always been “pockets of greatness,” those who dared to think different, read different and BE different—consequently, they did Create Impact.

-I suggest we not only admire this greatness but also imitate it with your own version.
+I suggest we not only admire this greatness but also imitate it with your own version to Create Impact

 Two bold leaders who embraced the risk and reward of different are: